f4b6a3/tsid-creator/README.md

 ### Node identifier

-The simplest way to avoid collisions is to make sure that each generator has its exclusive node ID.
+A simple way to avoid collisions is to make sure that each generator has its exclusive node ID.
+A "node" as we call it in this library can be a physical machine, a virtual machine, a container, a k8s pod, a running process, etc.

 The node ID can be given to `TsidFactory` by defining the `tsidcreator.node` system property or the `TSIDCREATOR_NODE` environment variable.
 Otherwise, the node identifier will be chosen randomly.